patrickgramatowski/customer-management-platform/README.md

 ![github](https://user-images.githubusercontent.com/63557278/100528219-90fc0880-31da-11eb-8efd-df6b8f7a2fc0.png)

 # Customer management platform
-Customer management platform built with Django
+Customer management platform built in Django

 ## Introduction
 Using CMP you can manage customers and orders in easy way.